kandolfp/ws22-ulg-python-git-docker/index.md

 ## Some general words on the organization of this workshop

+This material is intended to aid during class and give you some extra material that might be to fast in class and you want to read over in your own time again.

+It is split up into the three parts for *Python*, *Git*, and *Docker*.
+Where sometimes we will jump between the sections during lecture we try to write it down in such a way that they are self contained.
-For this workshop you do not need to be an Julia expert, not even a programming expert.
-We will introduce programming and Julia concepts along with examples.
-For this purpose you will find code blocks that you can copy if necessary (top right corner `copy`).
+In general, you will find code blocks that you can copy if necessary (top right corner `copy`).
 Furthermore, if we think something is very important we will highlight it with a box:

 @@important
 Pay extra attention to the content here.